juliendenize/eztorch/docs/source/get_started/examples/pretrain/pretrain_r3d18_SCE_kinetics200.md

 ### Job configuration

-Hydra allows you to configurate its behaviour to define a run directory to store your result, also used by Eztorch to change your `pwd`.
-You can also specify python packages to retrieve configuration to inherit from of to include in your current config:
+Hydra allows you to configure its behavior to define a run directory to store your result, also used by Eztorch to change your `pwd`.
+You can also specify Python packages to retrieve configuration to inherit from or to include in your current config:

 ```yaml
 hydra: